Video Monetization

 Thinkific Academy video interface

-Course creators get access to many types of content, including worksheets, which are interactive in the platform:
+Course creators get access to many types of content, including worksheets, which are interactive on the platform:

 Thinkific Academy interactive worksheet sample

-How to choose a platform to sell videos online
+How to choose a platform for selling videos online

-Now that you’ve seen how the seven platforms above stack up against each other, you might be wondering how you’re supposed to choose one.
-The best way to start here is by examining your priorities and seeing which platforms line up with them.
+Now that you’ve seen how the best platforms for selling videos online compare, you might be wondering how to choose one.
+The best way to start is by examining your priorities and seeing which platforms align with them.

-For example, if flexible monetization and recurring revenue are most important to you, Uscreen is a great choice, because that’s what it’s built for.
-Vimeo OTT is also a great option here, as it requires little setup and lets you earn via subscriptions, purchases, rentals, and advertising.
+For example, if flexible monetization and recurring revenue are most important to you, Uscreen is a great choice.

-If, on the other hand, you’re concerned about providing an educational experience that requires more online learning tools like quizzes and assignments, Thinkific is worth a look.
+On the other hand, if you’re concerned about providing an educational experience that requires more interactive online learning tools like quizzes and assignments, Thinkific is worth a look.

-As you can see, each platform has its strengths and use cases.
-Take some time to think about your highest priorities and where you see your business going, then choose a platform or two to compare based on how they can best help your business.
+Each platform has its strengths and use cases.
+Take some time to think about your highest priorities and future growth plans, then compare a few platforms based on how they can best help your business.

 We’ll start with the most important step in choosing a platform for selling videos online: